fardosa001/alx-system_engineering-devops/0x19-postmortem/README.md

- The Great 500 Fiasco🚀💥
+Internal Server 500 Error Outage

 Issue Summary:

-Duration: 20th Jan 2024, from 08:00 AM to 20th Jan 2024 9:00 AM (UTC).
+Duration: January 20, 2024, 08:00 AM to 10:30 AM (UTC)

-Impact: The company’s website threw a 500 Internal Server Error tantrum, playing hide-and-seek with 100% of the users.
-Everyone experienced slow responses, and the website thought intermittent service disruptions were the latest trend.
+Impact: 500 Internal Server Error affected 30% of users, causing slow responses and intermittent service disruptions.

 Root Cause:

-The server had a wild party with misconfigured settings, forgot to log errors, and left everyone clueless.
+Misconfigured server settings led to the absence of 500 error logging.

 Timeline:

-08:00 AM (UTC): Automated monitoring spots 500 errors.
+08:00 AM (UTC): Automated monitoring system detects a surge in 500 errors.

-08:10 AM (UTC): Investigation kicks off, suspecting code mischief.
+08:10 AM (UTC): Investigation initiated.
+Suspected issues in the application code and third-party dependencies.

-08:15 AM (UTC): Development team joins the code hunt.
+08:15 AM (UTC): Development team engaged to analyze the codebase for errors.

-08:30 AM (UTC): False leads in database and network; server gets extra snacks but stays 'hangry.'
+08:30 AM (UTC): Explored database performance, found no anomalies.

-08:40 AM (UTC): Crisis alert!
-DevOps and Sys Admin teams join forces.
+08:35 AM (UTC): Increased server resources, assuming a potential load-related issue.
+No improvement observed.

+08:40 AM (UTC): Collaborated with the development team to expedite the resolution process.

-09:00 AM (UTC): Sherlock moment: 'strace' reveals a 'phpp' vs. 'php' spelling showdown.
+09:00 AM (UTC): Deployed 'strace' to trace server activities, revealing a spelling error in the config file – 'phpp' instead of 'php.'

-09:00 AM (UTC): Puppet script corrects spelling; hotfix superhero tackles code bug.
+09:00 AM (UTC): Puppet script cast its spell, automating the correction of the 'phpp' to 'php' in the config file.

-The server resumes spelling 'php' correctly, and peace is restored! 🚀💻✨

 Root Cause and Resolution:

 Root Cause:

-The server was in denial about its log responsibilities, causing a 500 error identity crisis.
+The absence of proper error logging configurations on the web server prevented the identification of the specific issues causing the 500 errors.

 Resolution:

-Set the server straight!
-Configured it to log detailed error messages for 500 responses.
+Configured the server to log detailed error messages for 500 responses.

-Launched a full-scale code review and discovered a bug playing peek-a-boo, promptly evicted it with a hotfix.

-Puppet to the rescue!
-Automated the fix by correcting the 'phpp' to 'php' in the config file – spelling bee championship regained!
+Conducted a thorough code review, identified a bug causing intermittent 500 errors, and released a hotfix promptly.

 Corrective and Preventative Measures:

 Improvements/Fixes:

-Taught our monitoring systems to scream louder at the sight of 500 errors – no more silent protests!
+Enhanced monitoring systems to trigger alerts for 500 errors without delay.

-Instituted a comprehensive logging strategy – logs are now our BFFs.
+Implemented a comprehensive logging strategy to capture critical error details.

-Scheduled regular server configuration audits to keep them in line with best practices.
+Conducted regular audits to ensure server configurations align with best practices.

-Task List:

-Gave the server a makeover with updated configurations to include error logging in its daily routine.

-Hired a psychic monitoring system to predict 500 errors before they even think about happening.

-Scheduled code review parties, complete with pizza, to catch potential bugs red-handed.

-Established a post-incident review process – the server will be on probation, and we'll be watching!

-This postmortem is a reminder that even servers need therapy sometimes, and teamwork, monitoring, and a dash of humor are the secret ingredients to surviving web catastrophes! 🦸💻🚑